Kat Hutchinson

 I’m an attachment-based, psychoanalytic psychotherapist trained at The Bowlby Centre, London.

-Making the decision to enter therapy can feel daunting; I offer a warm, welcoming space where you can come as you are and share what you’re going through in a way that feels comfortable.
+Making the decision to enter therapy can feel daunting.
+I offer a warm, welcoming space where you can come as you are and share what you’re going through in a way that feels comfortable.

 Attachment-Based Therapy